Diablo III: Reaper of Souls: Reception

 Diablo III: Reaper of Souls received favorable reviews upon release, with critics praising its iteration upon the base game.
 On Metacritic, it currently has an average score of 87/100 rating based on 75 critics, indicating "generally favorable reviews".
 The expansion was lauded by many critics as a large improvement on most fronts from Diablo III and considered the changes made in it as responsible for the reinvigorated player interest in the franchise, giving the game greater replayability and long-term appeal.
 IGN's Vince Ingenito praised the expansion's darker atmosphere, diverse gameplay, and overhauled loot system, stating "it’s more sinister in tone, more rewarding to play, and more maddeningly addictive than it’s ever been."
 GameSpot's Carolyn Petit was positive about the expansion's gameplay and storyline, stating that it "gives those who already liked Diablo III more of what they already liked about it" but suggesting that it was unlikely to change the minds of players who didn't enjoy the initial game's release, due to it improving on but not fundamentally changing the experience.
 Petit summarized, "If you're looking for reasons to keep on clicking, Reaper of Souls has plenty."
 Polygon's Arthur Gies came to a similar conclusion, writing "Reaper of Souls reinvigorates an already great game".

 Sales

 Reaper of Souls sold 2.7 million copies in its first week on sale.
-As of August 2014, Diablo III and Reaper of Souls have combined sales of 20 million copies.
-As of June 30, 2015, Diablo III and Reaper of Souls have combined sales of 30 million copies.
+By August 2014, Diablo III and Reaper of Souls had combined sales of 20 million copies.
+As of June 30, 2015, Diablo III and Reaper of Souls had combined sales of 30 million copies.